vpenso/scripts/docs/linux/containers/toolbox.md

 # Toolbox

-Unprivileged fully mutable container environment for everyday software development and debugging.
+Toolbx [^1] is an unprivileged fully mutable container environment for everyday software development and debugging.

-* Front-end built on top of Podman and OCI standard container technologies.
+- Front-end built on top of Podman and OCI standard container technologies.
-* Keeps the host system small and decoupled from development environments
+- Keeps the host system small and decoupled from development environments

-From the Fedora documentation [tbxfd]:
+From the Fedora documentation [^3]:

 _Each toolbox container is an environment that you can enter from the command line.
 Inside each one, you will find:_